At 72 years old and out of the NFL, Bill Belichick makes presence known at the Super Bowl

 What’s the former Patriots coach wearing on the red carpet?

-He was the the Bill of the Ball at the NFL Honors, where Belichick not only flashed and flexed the gaudy bling earned from winning more Super Bowls over his vaunted career than any coach in history, but earned a kindly roasting at the awards show — and not so much on social media — for walking arm-in-arm with 24-year-old girlfriend Jordan Hudson.
+He was the the Bill of the ball at the NFL Honors, where Belichick not only flashed and flexed the gaudy bling earned from winning more Super Bowls over his vaunted career than any other coach in history, but earned a kindly roasting at the awards show — social media was less kind — for walking arm-in-arm with 24-year-old girlfriend Jordon Hudson.

 Hang tight, paparazzi.